chihfanhsu/gaze_correction/README.md

 ![System usage Example](https://github.com/chihfanhsu/gaze_correction/blob/master/imgs/system_usage.png)

 # For online video communication
 The codes at the local and remote sides are the same.
-However, parameters "tar_ip", "sender_port", and "recver_port" need to be defined at both side. <br />
+However, parameters "tar_ip", "sender_port", and "recver_port" need to be defined at both sides. <br />
 "tar_ip": the other user's IP address <br />
 "sender_port": port # for sending the redirected gaze video to the other user <br />
 "sender_port": port # for getting the redirected gaze video from the other user <br />

 # IP setup for self-demo
 The codes at the local and remote sides are the same.
-However, parameters "tar_ip", "sender_port", and "recver_port" need to be defined at both side. <br />
+However, parameters "tar_ip", "sender_port", and "recver_port" need to be defined at both sides. <br />
 "tar_ip": 127.0.0.1 <br />
 "sender_port": 5005 <br />
 "sender_port": 5005 <br />